-She paused, took one look at me with those unusual eyes, then her lips curled in a quirky half-moon curve full of curiosity.
-She removed a wire from one ear.
+The strange teen paused, took one look at her with those unusual eyes, then her lips curled in a quirky half-moon curve full of curiosity.
+She removed a plug from one ear.
 Her gaze slid over to Nicholas.

 “Nick, you’re such a flirt.
-Careful or I might turn you into a horny toad,” she replied in a singsong voice, then snapped her fingers.
+Careful or I might turn you into a horny toad,” Gabby replied in a singsong voice, then snapped her fingers.
 “Oh, wait, someone already did.”
 She laughed, a fluttery sound that danced through the room.